docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

     --mount "type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock" \
     -e DF_NOTIF_CREATE_SERVICE_URL=http://proxy:8080/v1/docker-flow-proxy/reconfigure \
     -e DF_NOTIF_REMOVE_SERVICE_URL=http://proxy:8080/v1/docker-flow-proxy/remove \
-    --constraint 'node.labels.type == manager' \
+    --constraint 'node.role==manager' \
     vfarcic/docker-flow-swarm-listener
 ```

 The service is attached to the proxy network, mounts the Docker socket, and declares the environment variables `DF_NOTIF_CREATE_SERVICE_URL` and `DF_NOTIF_REMOVE_SERVICE_URL`.
 We'll see the purpose of the variables soon.
-The service is constrained to the nodes labeled as `manager`.
+The service is constrained to the `manager` nodes.

 The next step is to create the proxy service.